 Hey Chris!
 So tell me, why do so many writers--and I use that term loosely in this case--balk at the write everyday philosophy?
 Sometimes they can get very defensive and pissy.
 If it's your dream/goal, why wouldn't you want to write everyday?
 If you want to be a professional writer, shouldn't you treat writing like another job or career?
 Is there some envy, anger, resentment behind this kind of behavior.
 Thanks!
 Still loving the page!

 My reply: (I added the link to the question above.
 Lenée wrote this to me on Facebook.)

 First, a disclaimer: I don't spend any time trying to dissect the truth from writers as to whether they are "real" or not.
-I think I know what you're getting at, but I'm looser with that term than a king sized wizard sleeve on a twin sausage being thrown down a hallway (or something--I may have fucked that joke up).
+I think I know what you're getting at, but I sort of hate the "I-art-writerer-than-thou" elitism that is so endemic in aspiring writers.
 If people earn their "er," they're writers.
 I'm not the writer inquisitor sent to judge worthiness.

 But as you have mentioned a different bellwether--professional writing--I'll go with that.
 That's easier to work with than concepts like "real" or "fake."

 The super simple reason: Many don't really want to.

 Frankly put wanting to "BE A Writer™" as an identity often exists for years (even decades) within some folks without facing the fundamental reality that at some point the desire to write has to overcome the desire not to write.
 If there is always something more fun, more pressing, more interesting, more distracting, or even more stressful then maybe someone doesn't really want to write.
 All writers tangle with discipline and time management, some reinventing the wheel of their writing regimens constantly.
 But some folks don't really realize that when the years start coming and they don't stop coming, that's not unforeseeable extenuating circumstances.
 That's life.